TEXflip/AppliedRoboticsStudentInterface/README.md

 ##### Description

-- calculates the length of a smoothed path with A\* algorithm
+- calculates the length of a smoothed A\*'s path

 ##### Return